victor-gp/cmd-help-sublime-syntax/docs/Development.md

 - syntax tests: much like unit tests
 - regression tests: catch-all integration tests

-There's a number of commandline utils I use to streamline development, including tests.
+There's a number of command-line utils I use to streamline development, including tests.
 You can load them with `$ source scripts/env.sh`

 ### Syntax tests